lilrooness/battler/README.md

 ### Eve Online Snap Example Game

 ```
-# this game is an implementation of Snap, but with ships from Eve Online
+# this game is an implementation of Snap, but with ships
+# from Eve Online

+# it's a lot bigger than it has to be

 game TestGame start

-    # number of players
-    players 2

     visiblestack InPlay

     # a hidden stack
     hiddenstack Draw

-    # Now for some cards
+    # number of players

+    # stacks can have member attributes
+    int Draw.x

+    # member attributes can even be other stacks!
+    privatestack Draw.h

+    # and they can have attributes too!
+    int Draw.h.y
+    int Draw.h.a
+    int Draw.h.b

+    players 2

+    Draw.h.b = 6

+    int someVarName
+    someVarName = 5*5

+    # cards!
     card Ship start
-        # card attributes, we don't use any of these attributes
+        # card attributes
         int shield
         int armour
         int hull